 Back to Top

 ¶1.
-On that day they read aloud from the book of Moses in the hearing of the people, and in it was found written that no Ammonite or Moabite should ever enter the assembly of God,
+On that day, the book of Moses was read aloud in the hearing of the people, and in it was found written that no Ammonite or Moabite should ever enter into the Assembly of God,

-2.for they did not meet the children of Israel with bread and water, and he hired Balaam against them to curse them, but our God turned the curse into a blessing.
+2.for they did not meet the children of Israel with bread and water, and Moab hired Balaam against them to curse them, but our God turned the curse into a blessing.

 3. And it came to pass that when they heard the law, they separated all the mixed multitude from Israel.

-5.and had prepared for him a great chamber where they had formerly laid the grain offering, the frankincense, and the vessels, and the tithes of grain, the new wine, and the fresh oil designated for the Levites, and the singers, and the gatekeepers, and the offerings of the priests.
+5.and had prepared for him a great chamber where they formerly laid the grain offering, the frankincense, and the vessels, and the tithes of grain, the new wine, and the fresh oil designated for the Levites, the singers, and the gatekeepers, and the exsect offering for the priests.

-6. But during this time, I was not in Jerusalem, for in the thirty-second year of Artaxerxes, king of Babylon, I came to the king, and after a time, I made request of the king,
+6. But during all of that, I was not in Jerusalem, for in the thirty-second year of Artaxerxes, king of Babylon, I came to the king, and after a time, I asked leave of the king,

 7.and I came to Jerusalem and learned of the evil that Eliashib had done for Tobiah in preparing a chamber for him in the courts of the house of God.

-8. And it grieved me greatly, and I threw all Tobiah’s household stuff out of the chamber.
+8. And it grieved me deeply, and I threw all Tobiah’s household stuff out of the chamber.

 9. And I gave orders, and they purified the chambers.
-Then I returned there the vessels of the house of God, the grain offering, and the frankincense.
+And to there, I returned the vessels of the house of God, the grain offering, and the frankincense.

 ¶10.
 And I found out that the portions for the Levites had not been given, and that the Levites and the singers who did the work had fled, each to his field.